simphotonics/benchmark_runner/README.md

  * [`group`][group]: Used to label a group of benchmarks.
    The callback `body` usually contains one or several calls to [`benchmark`][benchmark] and [`asyncBenchmark`][asyncBenchmark].
-   Note: Groups may not be nested.
+   Benchmark groups may not be nested.
+ * Files must end with `_benchmark.dart` in order to be detected as benchmark files by `benchmark_runner`.

  The example below shows a benchmark file containing synchronous and asynchronous benchmarks.